evalunamain/trippy/README.md

 * Real-time chat and real-time creation of Waypoints(Google Maps, Directions, Places, AirBnB listings, etc.) so that everyone can see these things in the same place at the same time.

 ### In Progress.
 Todos: ###
 * Implement final index/entry design.
-It'll be shiny!
+It'll be way shiny!
 * Maps waypoint integration.
+* Authentication/ownership.
 * Server-side rendering.
 * Micro-ui polishing across app.